-People who love Basset Hounds usually never think about the problem of hip dysplasia in Basset Hounds because a common misconception is that smaller dogs never suffer from hip dysplasia.
+People usually never think about the problem of hip dysplasia in Basset Hounds because a common misconception is that smaller dogs never suffer from hip dysplasia.
 Unfortunately, this is not true.

 Bassets can be difficult to train and housebreak.
 They are well-known for their “selective memories” when it comes to training, and they seem to relish ignoring or “forgetting” spoken commands unless a treat is offered as a reward for “remembering”.
 They can be very forceful when they want something, howling until you give in and give them what they are demanding.
 But that doesn’t hinder them from being cuddly and endearing little pets.